ellysh/video-game-bots/InGameBots/example.md

 ```
 04FC0490 - 04FC0000 = 0x490
 ```
 The offset equals to 490 in hexadecimal.
 Next question, how our bot will find beginning address of character's object?
 We have determined that the owning segment of the object has special "unknown" type.
 Also the segment has size of 80000 bytes in hexadecimal and it has these flags: `MEM_PRIVATE`, `MEM_COMMIT` and `PAGE_READWRITE`.
-There are a minimum ten other segments that have the same byte size and flags.
+There are minimum ten other segments that have the same byte size and flags.
 It means that we cannot find the necessary segment by traversing them.

 Let us look at the first bytes of the character's object:
 ```